 Too often, apricots purchased at the grocery stores can be disappointing.
 To have a better chance of getting good tasting ones… try to buy them locally.
 This way they are able to stay on the tree longer developing more flavor and sweetness.
 Whether it’s at a farmer’s market or fruit stand on the side of road, you’ll have a much better chance of getting an apricot that actually tastes like an apricot.
 If an apricot is good, it will blow you away with its flavor and fragrance.
 Tender, fragrant, and the perfect balance between sweet and tart.
 This is what apricots should taste like.
-Unfortunately they did not last long enough to make it into the tart.

 Freeze for 30 minutes (or refrigerate for 1 hour).
 Line tart with parchment.
 Fill lined tart with a generous amount of rice, dried beans or pie weights.
 This will ensure that it holds it shape and edges will not sink.
 Place in 400F oven for 15 minutes, until set.
 Gently remove tart from the oven and carefully lift out the parchment and rice.
 Place tart back in the oven for another 10-15 minutes, until nicely golden.
 Cool completely.
 You can make this ahead.